 Crofton Academy takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
 “The welfare of the child is paramount” (the Children Act 1989).
 Our first and foremost priority is to keep your child safe and healthy.
-We aim to safeguard and promote the welfare of children by protecting them from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+We aim to safeguard and promote the welfare of children by protecting them from maltreatment; preventing impairment of children’s mental health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

 Crofton Academy works in partnership with the Wakefield & District Safeguarding Children’s Board (WDSCB) and follows all recognised procedures and protocols.
-We follow the statutory expectations set out in Keeping Children Safe in Education 2018.

 All adults working with or on behalf of children have a responsibility to safeguard and protect children.
 There are, however, key people within school who have specific responsibilities under Child Protection procedures.